jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Nexus.rst

 Version 1.75 adds new interface for handling Nexus data.
 You will get this interface by two different methods:

-1. Select Nexus as import file in “Image type” on main panel
+1. Select Nexus as import file in “Figure type” on main panel

 2. Select “Export to Nexus” on either Sectors tab or Line profile tab.

 In each case you get following Panel related to both Import and Export Nexus components of Nika.
 Set the controls which relate to your needs, ignore the others.
 Controls should sync between main panel and Nexus control panel, even though there may be some rough edges in this synchronization – or some may even be impossible.
-You cannot Change Image input type from Nexus panel as that requires choice of different defined type.
+You cannot Change Figure input type from Nexus panel as that requires choice of different defined type.
 You can get in situation, that import of Nexus file will not work if it is selected as file type in Main Nika panel while it is unselected in Nexus panel, for example.
 Nika has no clue what to do in this case… I am sure there are other settings, which fail to make sense and work – if you find a combination, let me know and I will try to fix it.

-    **This part conimages NXsas raw data import.**
+    **This part conFigures NXsas raw data import.**

 The checkbox “\ *Input file is Nexus*\ ” should be selected.